bklavet/Alexa-ArduinoYun-garagedoor-skill/README.md

 #Skill to have the Amazon Echo open/close the garage door.
+See the code controlling the relay with the amazon echo dot: https://youtu.be/FrGq5vr-82Q

 Physical things that are needed to duplicate this project:
 * Amazon Echo